-Does the school have a written code of ethics and regulations that students must submit to?
-Describe disciplinary policy and procedures.
+Does the school have a written code of ethics and regulations that students must submit to Describe disciplinary policy and procedures.
 Are students accountable to their local churches?
-If so, how?

-8. Mentoring, ministry and cultural awareness (see 3.2.8 in the EEAA Manual)

-Please describe the school's mentoring programme or what provisions are made for the cultivation of the personal Christian life of the student.
+If so, how? .
+Mentoring, ministry and cultural awareness (see 3.2.8 in the ECTE Manual) Please describe the school's mentoring programme or what provisions are made for the cultivation of the personal Christian life of the student.
 Specify if credit is given for mentoring programmes and how evaluation is carried out.

 What sort of practical ministry or internship programme are the students involved in?
 How much credit is given to these activities?
 Who is responsible for evaluation of practical ministry?

-Is provision made for national and international cultural awareness and development?
-Specify if credit is given for this kind of activity and how evaluation is carried out.

-9. Governance and organization (see 3.2.9 in the EEAA Manual)

-Describe the school's legal status and explain why that particular status is appropriate in the national context where the school operates.

-Describe the school's ownership and governance structure.

-Describe the school's internal organizational structure, including all members of administration, staff and faculty.
+made for national and international cultural awareness and developmer dit is given for this kind of activity and how evaluation is carried out. ernance an d organization (see 3.2.9 in the ECTE Manual) Describe the e school's legal status and explain why that particular status is appropria Describe the Describe the e school's legal status and explain why that particular status is appropria Describe the e school's legal status and explain why that particular status is appropria Describe the e school's legal status and explain why that particular status is appropria Describe the e school's legal status and explain why that particular status is appropria Describe the e school's legal status and explain why that particular status is appropria

 Describe record-keeping and administration structure and duties.
 Describe the school's internal quality assurance policy and procedures.
 Are there procedures in place for evaluation of faculty and learning activities?
 Attach student evaluation form samples and data if available.

-10. Faculty (see 3.2.10 in the EEAA Manual)
+10. Faculty (see 3.2.10 in the ECTE Manual)

-List teaching staff engaged at the theological school for the past three years including the following information: church affiliation, age, academic and nonacademic qualifications, year of appointment, areas of teaching, teaching hours (per week) and additional responsibilities.
+List teaching staff engaged at the theological school for the past three years including the following information: church affiliation, age, academic and non-academic qualifications, year of appointment, areas of teaching, teaching hours (per week) and additional responsibilities.
 Please list full-time and part-time faculty separately.

 What spiritual/ministerial/character qualifications required for faculty?
 What percentage of the faculty is national?

-What is the faculty/student ratio(count twelve hours part time teaching per week as equivalent to one full time instructor)

-Does the school make provisions for faculty upgrading?
-How are faculty motivated and kept accountable within the school?
-Describe plans for faculty instructional development, enrichment of qualifications and provision for on-going research.
+What is the faculty/student ratio(count twelve hours part time teaching per week as equivalent to one full time instructor) Does the school make provisions for faculty upgrading?
+How are faculty mo accountable within the school?
+Describe plans for faculty instructional deve enrichment of qualifications and provision for on-going research.

-11. Student Access (see 3.2.11 in the EEAA Manual)
+11. Student Access (see 3.2.11 in the ECTE Manual)

 What are the academic requirements for student access to the study programme being evaluated?
-Do they correspond to the level of study indicated in the EEAA Manual?
+Do they correspond to the level of study indicated in the ECTE Manual?

-Does the school make provision for special access cases?
+Christian truth, values and ethics?
+Is Christian character a requirement for access int Does the school make provision for special access cases?
 Explain.

-Does the school have a procedure to evaluate the prospective students' commitment to Christian truth, values and ethics?
-Is Christian character a requirement for access into the study programme, and if so how is this measured?

-12. Facilities (see 3.2.12 in the EEAA Manual)

-Describe the facilities of the theological school.
+Christian truth, values and ethics?
+Is Christian character a requirement for access int Christian truth, values and ethics?
+Is Christian character a requirement for access int Christian truth, values and ethics?
+Is Christian character a requirement for access int Christian truth, values and ethics?
+Is Christian character a requirement for access int Christian truth, values and ethics?
+Is Christian character a requirement for access int (Does the school have a procedure to evaluate the prospective students' commitment to Christian truth, values and ethics?
+Is Christian character a requirement for access into the study programme, and if so how is this measured? acilities (see 3.2.12 in the ECTE Manual) Describe the facilities of the theological school. aci lities (see 3.2.12 in the ECTE Manual)